AliceBlackwell/Depth_Phase_Array_Analysis/README.md

 Set up ISCloc:

-Use link ([ISCloc](https://www.isc.ac.uk/iscbulletin/iscloc/)) to download algorithm directory directly from the ISC, and move directory into Depth_Phase_Array_Analysis/Scripts
+Go to ([ISCloc](https://www.isc.ac.uk/iscbulletin/iscloc/)) to download algorithm directory directly from the ISC, and move directory into Depth_Phase_Array_Analysis/Scripts

 Compile ISCloc (including changing the Makefile to point towards conda packages) and edit .bashrc: